 These Building Codes require a minimum ceiling height, the number of windows, plumbing for bathrooms, and stairs or ladders that allow you to access loft areas.

-Another standard to look for are zoning regulations or ordinances.
-Those that allow RV, ADUs and Mobile Homes also impose flexible ordinances that tiny home builders should be aware of since it addresses the building of tiny homes and tiny living.
+Another standard to look for are zoning ordinances.
+Those that allow RV, ADUs and Mobile Homes also impose flexible ordinances that also cover the building of tiny homes.

 What Exactly Are Tiny Homes?